MistyCommunity/Documentation/src/content/docs/apps/misty-skills-extension.md

 1. Open Visual Studio Code.
 2. Use **Ctrl** + **Shift** + **X** (Windows) or **Command** + **Shift** + **X** (Mac) to see your list of Installed extensions.
 3. Use the menu at the top of this list to select the option to **Install from VSIX...**
-4. Locate the Misty Skills .vsix file and select it to install.
+4. Locate your Misty Skills `.vsix` file and select it to install.

 ### Activating the Misty Skills Extension